 FACT: Homemade Garlic Knots are FOUR times the size of standard garlic knots.

 To store: Store leftover garlic knots in a sealable container or on a plate covered in plastic wrap.
 They will keep fresh for at least 5 days.

 To freeze: Garlic knots are freezer friendly and can be stored in the freezer.
 To freeze garlic knots, place them in a ziplock bag and keep in the freezer.
 They will keep fresh for up to 6 months.

 To thaw: Thaw frozen garlic knots at room temperature.
 Once at room temperature, preheat in an oven (180C/350F) for 10-12 minutes, until warm and fragrant.

 More 2 Ingredient Dough Recipes

 - 1 3/4 cups self-rising flour use gluten-free, if needed

 - 1 cup Greek Yogurt non-fat, full-fat or reduced-fat varieties work, as does Coconut Yogurt (vegan)

-- 2 tbsp butter OR oil I used dairy-free butter
+- 2 tablespoon butter OR oil I used dairy-free butter

-- 1/2 tbsp dried Italian herbs oregano, basil and thyme
+- 1/2 tablespoon dried Italian herbs oregano, basil and thyme

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.